 During the fiscal year ended May 31, 2019, the Authority issued \$100.0 million in Series 2018A Senior Lien Water System Revenue Bonds.
-The Series 2018A Bonds were issued to finance the cost of acquisition and construction of improvements and additions to the water system, fund the reserve account and to pay cost of issuance.
+The Series 2018A Bonds were issued to finance the cost of acquisition and construction of improvements and additions to the water system, fund the reserve account, and to pay cost of issuance.
 The Series 2018A bonds bear interest rates ranging from 3.25% to 5.00% and have a final maturity date of June 1, 2043.

-During the fiscal year ended May 31, 2018, the Authority did not enter into any bond issues.
+During the fiscal year ended May 31, 2018, the Authority did not engage in any bond offering transactions.